deviserplatform/docs/guide/extensions/modules.md

   Your browser does not support HTML5 video.
 </video>

-Here, action name, controller name, controller name space should exactly match with the module developed as shown below
+Here, action name, controller name, controller namespace should exactly match with the module as shown below

 <img class="img-popup" src="../../assets/images/Module_ModuleAction.png">